 The Decision-Maker is responsible for determining whether the conduct alleged in the complaint constitutes a violation of this Policy and any other applicable District policies, procedures, handbook provisions, or rules.
-The Decision-Maker shall be Jessica Dirks Chief Officer, Human Resources & Legal Affairs 306 SW School St., Ankeny, IA 50023; 515-965-9604, jessica.dirks@ankenyschools.org.
+The superintendent's designee shall be the Decision-Maker.
 The Decision-Maker shall not be the Title IX Coordinator or Investigator, and must be impartial and unbiased, have no conflict of interest in the particular case, and have training required by Title IX and this policy.

-After receipt of the investigative report and prior to reaching a decision, each party shall be permitted submit to the Decision-Maker relevant questions to be asked of the other party and/or any witnesses, including those challenging the credibility of the party or witness.
+After receipt of the investigative report and prior to reaching a decision, each party shall be permitted to submit to the Decision-Maker relevant questions to be asked of the other party and/or any witnesses, including those challenging the credibility of the party or witness.
 The Decision-Maker shall review the questions with the party or witness to whom the questions are directed, but shall not ask any questions that are irrelevant or improperly inquire about the Complainant's sexual predisposition or past sexual conduct (other than where the incidents occurred between the Complainant and Respondent and are asked for purposes of demonstrating consent, where applicable).
 The Decision-Maker will provide a written explanation to the party of why any question was excluded.
 The Decision-Maker shall provide the responses of the party or witness in writing to both parties.
 The parties shall be provided with an opportunity for limited additional follow-up questioning.